An exotic deformation of the hyperbolic space: Introduction

 \begin{iprop} Let $t\in (0,1]$. \begin{enumerate} \item The set $C_{t}$ coincides with the closed convex hull of $f_{t}(\HH)$. \item The set $C_{t}$ coincides with the closed convex hull of $f_{t}(\partial \HH)$ and $\partial C_{t}= f_{t}(\partial \HH)$. \item $\Isom(C_t) = \Isomn$. \end{enumerate} \end{iprop}

 Next, we study the continuity with respect to $t$ of the metric space $C_{t}$.
-Recall that there is a natural topology called the {\it pointed Gromov-Hausdorff topology} on the class of all pointed metric spaces.
+Recall that there is a natural topology called the {\it pointed Gromov--Hausdorff topology} on the class of all pointed metric spaces.
 We refer the reader to~\cite[chap.~3]{gromov0} or to Section~\ref{sec:GH} for its definition.
 If $G$ is a fixed topological group, a metric space endowed with a continuous isometric action of the group $G$ will be called, for short, a {\it metric $G$-space}.
-On the class of all pointed metric $G$-spaces, there is a natural refinement of the pointed Gromov-Hausdorff topology which takes into account the $G$-action (see for instance~\cite{fukaya}).
-We will define precisely a suitable version of this refined topology in Section~\ref{sec:GH} and call it the {\it strong topology} on pointed metric $G$-spaces (rather than the ``equivariant pointed Gromov-Hausdorff topology"\ldots).
+On the class of all pointed metric $G$-spaces, there is a natural refinement of the pointed Gromov--Hausdorff topology which takes into account the $G$-action (see for instance~\cite{fukaya}).
+We will define precisely a suitable version of this refined topology in Section~\ref{sec:GH} and call it the {\it strong topology} on pointed metric $G$-spaces (rather than the ``equivariant pointed Gromov--Hausdorff topology"\ldots).

 The spaces $C_{t}$ will always be pointed at $f_t(o)$, where $o$ is a given point of $\HH$.

 \begin{imain} The map $t \mapsto C_t$ is continuous on $(0,1]$ for the strong topology on the class of pointed $\Isomn$-spaces.
 In particular, as $t\to 1$, $C_t$ converges to $\HH$ and the diameter of $C_t/\Isomn$ goes to zero. \end{imain}